JuliaData/DataFrames.jl/docs/src/man/joins.md

    1 │    20  John       Lawyer
 ```

-In the above example we added `"_left"` suffix to the non-key columns from
+In the above example we added the `"_left"` suffix to the non-key columns from
-the left table and `"_right"` suffix to the non-key columns from the right
+the left table and the `"_right"` suffix to the non-key columns from the right
 table.

 Alternatively it is allowed to pass a function transforming column names: